pn141/Flask_playground/README.md

   ```
   Before moving to the next step, remove the comments for the first 3 entries above and replace <email address> with a valid email address.
 Do not close the file yet.

-  - Finally change the location for the dev db environment appropriately then save and close ".env".
+   7. Change the location for the "dev db environment" entry appropriately then save and close ".env".

   Linux:
   ```